-Prerequisite: MATH 1101 or MATH 1111, with a grade of "C" or better in each.
+Prerequisite: Grade of "C" or higher in one of the following courses: MATH 1101, MATH 1111, MATH 1112, MATH 1113, MATH 1262, or MATH 2261.
 Programming-language syntax and semantics; problem solving; algorithm design and implementation using modern programming paradigms and techniques; data types and elementary data structures.
 This course involves extensive programming activities.
 Students without a strong math and programming background are encouraged to take CS 1010 first.